Confused about shelves, notches and band passes filters? We roll down the slopes and sweep through frequency-charted waters…

 - Sweeping/Semi-parametric EQ.
 This is a half-way house between a fixed EQ and a full parametric EQ – while the bandwidth is fixed, you can control the centre frequency (the cutoff point).
 It’s common to many mixers.
 Typically you may find fixed Low and High EQ with a sweepable mid range control.

-Somewhere within the gamut of filters hovering between paras and graphics, there resides several popular filter types.
+Somewhere within the gamut of filters hovering between paras and graphics, there reside several popular filter types.
 They are easy to understand as they perform only one filtering function.
 The first four are most often, but not exclusively, found in synthesis while the shelving filters are more commonly used in recording.

 - Low Pass.
 This passes frequencies below the cutoff frequency and attenuates the higher ones.
 It is the most natural-sounding filter as higher frequencies are typically the first to be lost in natural environments.